CareDx (NASDAQ:CDNA) Shares Gap Down to $9.02

-CareDx, Inc (NASDAQ:CDNA – Get Free Report) gapped down prior to trading on Monday .
+Shares of CareDx, Inc (NASDAQ:CDNA – Get Free Report) gapped down prior to trading on Monday .
 The stock had previously closed at $9.02, but opened at $8.63.
-CareDx shares last traded at $9.27, with a volume of 674,511 shares traded.
+CareDx shares last traded at $9.27, with a volume of 674,511 shares.

-CDNA has been the topic of a number of recent analyst reports.
-StockNews.com initiated coverage on shares of CareDx in a research report on Thursday, October 5th.
-They issued a “hold” rating on the stock.
-Stephens upgraded shares of CareDx from an “equal weight” rating to an “overweight” rating and set a $10.00 target price on the stock in a research report on Thursday, November 9th.
-Four equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $13.80.
+CDNA has been the subject of several recent analyst reports.
+StockNews.com assumed coverage on CareDx in a research note on Thursday, October 5th.
+They issued a “hold” rating for the company.
+Stephens upgraded CareDx from an “equal weight” rating to an “overweight” rating and set a $10.00 target price for the company in a research report on Thursday, November 9th.
+Four analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, CareDx has an average rating of “Hold” and a consensus target price of $13.80.

-CareDx (NASDAQ:CDNA – Get Free Report) last released its quarterly earnings data on Wednesday, November 8th.
-The company reported ($0.43) earnings per share for the quarter, missing the consensus estimate of ($0.38) by ($0.05).
+CareDx (NASDAQ:CDNA – Get Free Report) last issued its quarterly earnings results on Wednesday, November 8th.
+The company reported ($0.43) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.38) by ($0.05).
+The company had revenue of $67.19 million during the quarter, compared to the consensus estimate of $53.14 million.
 CareDx had a negative return on equity of 21.94% and a negative net margin of 30.46%.
-The business had revenue of $67.19 million for the quarter, compared to analyst estimates of $53.14 million.
-During the same quarter in the previous year, the company posted ($0.32) EPS.
-The business’s quarterly revenue was down 15.3% on a year-over-year basis.
-As a group, analysts predict that CareDx, Inc will post -1.82 EPS for the current year.
+The firm’s quarterly revenue was down 15.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned ($0.32) earnings per share.
+Sell-side analysts predict that CareDx, Inc will post -1.82 EPS for the current fiscal year.

 CareDx Company Profile